Russian Ridge Loop

 Russian Ridge offers a great place to jump on the trail and in the right season, see some of the best wildflowers blooming.
 On top of that, you get access to amazing views from the ridge.

-Once you hit your parking space, add a little extra warm up before jumping on the trail to make this 3.7-mile run into a 4-miler.
-In order to make it to the ridge, gain a little elevation and head uphill on the Ridge Trail.
+Once you get your parking space, jump on the Ridge Trail and start gaining a little elevation while you head uphill.
 As you make it up this trail, you'll quickly reach the ridge.
 Take a few seconds to stretch it out and take in the view.
-Maybe even snap a photo or two for that instagram later on.
+Maybe even snap a photo or two.

 Check out www.openspace.org before going to Russian Ridge - there are a few safety tips and regulations that help to make sure Russian Ridge is a great outing for everyone!